It was the duty of every Allied prisoner of war to attempt to escape from their captors.

 Later, 1,184 Canadians were taken to Japan and forced to work as miners.
 Conditions were so bad in the Japanese camps that another 136 men died. .

 Regardless of the difficulties associated with escape, every prisoner understood that he had a responsibility to his country and to the war effort to attempt escape whenever possible.

 For many, it was impossible; for others, escape planning became almost their sole preoccupation.
 Of all the extraordinary stories, none is more compelling than The Great Escape, an audacious plan by Allied airmen behind the wire of Stalag Luft III.
 Complex tunnel structures -Tom, Dick and Harry- were dug through sand and shored up with bed planks.

-Starting beneath three hut stoves, the tunnels were lit with electricity and fed with pumped air.
+The tunnels started beneath three huts, and each was lit with electricity and fed with pumped air.
 They dropped 30 feet before heading for the woods more than 300 feet away.
 In the end, 76 POWs escaped through Harry in March 1944, equipped with false ID papers and civilian clothes.
-Almost all were caught and Hitler ordered that 50 be shot.
+Almost all were caught and Hitler ordered the Gestapo to execute 50 of them.

 The Great Escape

 Every prisoner of war camp had its own escape committee to make plans, prepare false documents, secure or fabricate clothing, gather food, or obtain cigarettes or money with which to bribe guards or civilians for assistance.

 One such camp was Stalag Luft III, a prison for Commonwealth and American air force officers located half way between Breslau and Berlin.
 The prisoners established their committee and adopted a plan of escape that was made famous in the book and subsequent movie; "The Great Escape."